googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 ```

 ## Configuration
-The Stackdriver ErrorReporting instrumentation featuers should work by default
+The default configuration enables Stackdriver instrumentation features for most
-on Goolge Cloud Platform environments without needing any additional
-configurations.
-In case you want customization or running from none Google Cloud
-Platform environments, the ErrorReporting and all Stackdriver services
+applications running on Google Cloud Platform.
+If you want to run on a non
+Google Cloud environment or you want to customize the instrumentation behavior,
-instrumentation can be configured through a single interface:
+you can modify the Stackdriver configuration through a single interface:

 ```ruby
 require "google/cloud/error_reporting"